VascobRaposeiro/ChessPersonalTrainer/README.md

 ## Purpose of the Project

-This project was primarily undertaken to **develop and refine my skills in Go (Golang).
+The main goal of this project was to develop my skills in Go (Golang).
----

 ## Features